MicrosoftDocs/entra-docs/docs/identity/saas-apps/hpe-aruba-networking-edgeconnect-orchestrator-tutorial.md

 To configure and test Microsoft Entra SSO with HPE Aruba Networking EdgeConnect Orchestrator, perform the following steps:

-1. **[Configure Microsoft Entra SSO](#configure-microsoft-entra-sso)** - to enable your users to use this feature.
+1. **[Configure Microsoft Entra SSO](#configure-microsoft-entra-sso)** - This step will enable your users to use this feature.
-    1. **[Create a Microsoft Entra ID test user](#create-a-microsoft-entra-id-test-user)** - to test Microsoft Entra single sign-on with B.Simon.
+1. **[Create a Microsoft Entra ID test user](#create-a-microsoft-entra-id-test-user)** - This step allows you to test Microsoft Entra single sign-on with B.Simon.
-    1. **[Assign the Microsoft Entra ID test user](#assign-the-microsoft-entra-id-test-user)** - to enable B.Simon to use Microsoft Entra single sign-on.
-1. **[Configure HPE Aruba Networking EdgeConnect Orchestrator SSO](#configure-hpe-aruba-networking-edgeconnect-orchestrator-sso)** - to configure the single sign-on settings on application side.
-    1. **[Create HPE Aruba Networking EdgeConnect Orchestrator test user](#create-hpe-aruba-networking-edgeconnect-orchestrator-test-user)** - to have a counterpart of B.Simon in HPE Aruba Networking EdgeConnect Orchestrator that is linked to the Microsoft Entra ID representation of user.
+1. **[Assign the Test user to the HPE Aruba Networking EdgeConnect Orchestrator application](#assign-the-test-user-to-the-hpe-aruba-networking-edgeconnect-orchestrator-application)** - This step allows you to enable B.Simon to use Microsoft Entra single sign-on on EdgeConnect Orchestrator
 1. **[Test SSO](#test-sso)** - to verify whether the configuration works.

 ## Configure Microsoft Entra SSO